cl-fontana/abcd-docs/docs/source/installation.rst

     The hardware interfacing modules are not compiled, as they depend on specific libraries that might not be installed.
     The user should compile the suitable modules for the hardware (*e.g.* ``abcd``, ``abad2``, ``abps5000a``, ``abrp``, or ``absp``).
-    See section :ref:`vendors-libraries` for suggestions on installing the vendors' libraries.
+    See :numref:`vendors-libraries` for suggestions on installing the vendors' libraries.

 .. _manual-installation-wit: